MEswar0706/EXPLORATORY_DATA_ANALYSIS/README.md

 The dataset used in this analysis contains information about Diwali sales.
 It includes the following columns:

--User_ID:Unique number for each customer -Cust_name:Name of a customer
+-User_ID:Unique number for each customer.
+-Cust_name:Name of a customer.
--Product_ID:ID of a Product bought by customer -Gender:Male/Female
+-Product_ID:ID of a Product bought by customer.
+-Gender:Male/Female.
--Age Group:Range of age group of a customer
+-Age Group:Range of age group of a customer.
--Age:Exact Age
+-Age:Exact Age.
--Martial_status:single(0)/Married(1)
+-Martial_status:single(0)/Married(1).
--State:Residence State
+-State:Residence State.
--Amount:Price of a product -Others-->product_category,Orders
+-Amount:Price of a product.
+-Others-->product_category,Orders.

 ## The EDA involves the following steps: